 Wenger had some baffling signings over his 22 years at the club, and Asano is very much up there as one of the weirdest.

-Still at the club, Holding is now a reliable backup for William Saliba and Gabriel Magalhaes, and often Mikel Arteta’s go-to substitute when trying to hold onto a lead.
+Still at the club, Holding became a reliable backup for William Saliba and Gabriel Magalhaes, and was often Mikel Arteta’s go-to substitute when trying to hold onto a lead.

 With a terrific performance and a clean sheet away at Leicester on what was his second appearance for the club, Wenger lavished the defender with praise, whilst criticising those who questioned the signing.

 “Nobody is speaking about the performance of Rob Holding today.
 You should be happy; he is English, he is 20 years old, but I’m sorry he didn’t cost £55m, so it cannot be good,” Wenger iconically ranted after a 0-0 draw at the King Power.

 Holding is seen as one of the senior figures in the dressing room at the youngest team in the league, and with over 130 appearances and two FA Cups to his name, he is well admired by fans and team-mates alike.
 But it doesn’t appear as though he has a major role to play under Arteta this season and has been linked with a move away.

 After Arsenal’s failed pursuit of Jamie Vardy, Wenger went to Deportivo La Coruna and brought back the Spanish equivalent.